Azure/logicapps-labs/docs/create-mcp-server/03_api_key_management/01-manage-mcp-server-api-key.md

 We will use open source HTTP client [Bruno](https://www.usebruno.com/) for this lab.

+To call the APIs from Bruno, you will need Bearer token.
+You can get it from [ARMClient](https://github.com/projectkudu/ARMClient).
+Install it, login and get token by calling `armclient.exe token {subscriptionId}`

 ### 1. Retrieve API Key for MCP Server 🔑

 To obtain an API key, call the following endpoint with the query parameter `getApikey=true`